daliso/svhn/README.md

 from tqdm import tqdm, tnrange, tqdm_notebook

 Note that suffient hard disk space will be required for storing the training and test datasets as well as the log files.
-It is recommended to use a machine with at least *20GB* available.
+It is recommended to use a machine with at least *20GB* of disk space available.
 Also sufficient RAM will be required to execute the IPython notebooks.
 It is recommended to use a machine with at least *15GB* of RAM available.

 ## Usage